Tina-lel/shitchat/README.md

 run chmod +x chat

-open up the "chat" file with a text editor of your choice and scroll down to the "SFTP CONFIG START" part. (you need to enter an sftp address, a user, a password, and a user writeable remote directory on a SFTP server (wich must contain a plain text file called "main") ), then save the file.
+open up the "chat" file with a text editor of your choice and find the #GENERAL CONFIG START part, replace "MyName" with another name. next, scroll down to the "SFTP CONFIG START" part. (you need to enter an sftp address, a user, a password, and a user writeable remote directory on a SFTP server (wich must contain a plain text file called "main") ), then save the file.

 run ./chat mount, and enter the password, for your sshd server.

-then run ./chat chat, and enter a name.
+then run ./chat chat

-then select a chat room (you can create new ones by entering a name, wich is not already present.)
+and then select a chat room (you can create new ones by entering a name, wich is not already present.)

 to chat press ctrl+c wich will open the "newmsg" box, enter !help, for a help message, enter !back, to go back to the chat room selection screen, enter "!exit", to exit.